Hackers News Hackers News

 Jennifer sherman

-CVE-2026-5859 is an integer overflow in WebML, reported anonymously on March 19, 2026.
-Both vulnerabilities can be triggered via a specially crafted HTML page, enabling remote attackers to corrupt heap memory and potentially achieve arbitrary code execution within the browser process.
+Following closely, CVE-2026-5859, an integer overflow also found in WebML, was reported anonymously on March 19, 2026.
+Both vulnerabilities pose a significant risk: they can be triggered by a specially crafted HTML page, potentially allowing remote attackers to corrupt heap memory and achieve arbitrary code execution within the browser process.

 High-Severity Vulnerabilities Patched